itmosha/typus/README.md

 - Fully functional authentication and authorization with JWT
 - Choosing a code sample from all samples list
 - Typing a chosen sample
+- Auto identation for Python
 - Creating custom samples in management page (only python code is supported for now)

 ## Features coming soon

-- Auto tabulation after new code blocks for python
 - Syntax highlighting
 - Errors highlighting
 - Reseting the attempt